 The large blue horizontal sliding door is 16m wide x 11m high, site tested at 50dB attenuation and fire resistant to 60 minutes integrity and insulation.

 It provides the sound insulation between the stage and the main opera rehearsal room, ORR1, and at 300mm thick weighs 35 tonnes.

 As the audience enjoys a performance the rehearsal for the following act continues and, thanks to the sound reducing qualities of the Clark door, nothing can be heard from either the rehearsal or performance that could disturb others.

-Clark Door also provided a door measuring 10m x 11m, which is fire resistant to 60 minutes.
+Clark Door also provided a door measuring 10m x 11m and is fire resistant to 60 minutes.
 Whilst this door is not required to provide any sound reduction performance it does provide a critical barrier to fire.
 The set build area is an area that will see a multitude of skills employed to build some of the fantastic sets that an Opera House such as this provides.
 This combination of the working space and public space requires careful consideration of the potential risks that exist.
 Hence our Loss Prevention Certification Board Certificated Fireman door was chosen to provide this protection.

 The blue vertical sliding door has an 800mm deep acoustic lobby and is on site tested to achieve an attenuation of 67dB.
 An exceptionally high performance was required for this opening as the second opera rehearsal room opens directly onto a set build area.
 The doors were designed with different attenuation levels to prevent any ‘acoustic holes’ from symmetric construction.

 The Royal Opera House’s facilities building manager recently gave Clark Door the following feedback, almost 20 years after the doors were originally installed.

 ‘Our doors are used many times a day, several days a week and operate very well.’